psychemedia/sin-eater-resources/src/_through_1880s.md

 The identification of the tradition with *Shropshire* is laid squarely at the hands of Bagford:

 > The connection of this custom with Shropshire rests on the authority of John Bagford, whose letter on the subject is dated Feb.
 1st, 1714 — 15.
 He says, 'Within the memory of our Fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old Sire (for so they called him) who presently repaired to the place where the deceased lay, and stood before the door of the house, when some of the Family came out and furnished him with a Cricket, on which he sat down facing the door.
 Then they gave him a Groat, which he put in his pocket ; a Crust of Bread, which he eat ; and a full bowle of Ale, which he drank off at a draught.
 After this, he got up from the Cricket and pronounced, with a composed gesture, *the ease and rest of the Soul departed, for which he would pawn his own Soul*.
 This I had from the ingenious John Aubrey, Esq., who made a Collection of curious Observations, which I have seen, and is now remaining in the hands of Mr. Churchill, the bookseller.' `[Leland's *Collectanea*, ed.
 Hearne, p. lxxvi.
-QUoted in BRAND, *Antiquities*, II.
+Quoted in BRAND, *Antiquities*, II.
 198.]`

 However, doubt is raised as to the veracity of the claim: